ESZlab/Population_genomics/README.md

 # popgen
-Bunch of script useful for population genomic analyses
+Bunch of scripts useful for population genomic analyses